 Hovercraft - As helicopter but able to carry heavier loads.
 Needs an atmosphere.

 Rail - One of the first means of moving units quickly across the long distances required to defend a planet but limited to railways.

-Submarines - As ships but better at hiding from observation from the air or from space.
+Underwater - As boats but better at hiding from observation from the air or from space.